-Some universities in Wisconsin require students to study two years of THE SAME foreign language in high school to fulfill admission requirements.
-Many universities do not require it for admission but do have a language proficiency requirement for graduation in college arts and science programs.
+\\\Some universities in Wisconsin and Minnesota require students to study two years of THE SAME foreign language in high school to fulfill admission requirements.
 Information on this is available from Mrs. Doll in the counseling office.
-Completing three or more years in high school will allow students the opportunity to test out of beginning levels of foreign language, earning students four to sixteen retroactive college credits.

 SPANISH I

 Spanish I is the first of three sequential levels that are available to students.
 Students will acquire skills in reading, listening, writing, and speaking in Spanish by being immersed in comprehensible language through the use of interesting cultural stories, videos, music, and games.
 Portfolio items for this class include various writing/speaking samples.